RhetTbull/osxmetadata/README.md

                 (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name".
+A list of strings. participants    kMDItemParticipants, com.apple.metadata:kMDItemParticipants;
+                The list of people who are visible in an image or movie or written about in a document.
+A list of strings. projects        kMDItemProjects, com.apple.metadata:kMDItemProjects; The
+                list of projects that this file is part of.
+For example, if you were working on a movie all of the files could be marked as belonging to the project “My Movie”.
 A list of strings. rating          kMDItemStarRating, com.apple.metadata:kMDItemStarRating;
                 User rating of this item.
 For example, the stars rating of an iTunes track.
+An integer. stationary      kMDItemFSIsStationery,
+                com.apple.metadata:kMDItemFSIsStationery; Boolean indicating
+                if this file is stationery.
-An integer. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
+tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
                 Finder tags; searchable in Spotlight using "tag:tag_name".
                 If you want tags/keywords visible in the Finder, use this instead of kMDItemKeywords.
-A list of Tag objects. wherefroms      kMDItemWhereFroms, com.apple.metadata:kMDItemWhereFroms;
+A list of Tag objects. version         kMDItemVersion, com.apple.metadata:kMDItemVersion; The
+                version number of this file.
+A string. wherefroms      kMDItemWhereFroms, com.apple.metadata:kMDItemWhereFroms;
                 Describes where the file was obtained from (e.g. URL downloaded from).
 A list of strings.